beautifwhale/NGProject/README.md

     - udp client
     - udp server

-You must navigate to the root of each project folder and follow the instructions in the README file.
+You must navigate to the root of each project folder and follow the instructions in the README file to build and install each one.